The Top Family Activities on ‘Eua

 ‘Eua Island is certainly a fun, active and educational destination for families.
-Only 40km (15 miles) from Tongatapu, ‘Eua feels a world away from anywhere, being home to vast wilderness areas like the ‘Eua National Park Forest and kilometres and kilometres of rugged coastline which started forming around 40 million years ago.
+Only 40 km (15 mi) from Tonga‘s main island, Tongatapu, ‘Eua feels a world away with its vast wilderness areas like the ‘Eua National Park Forest and kilometres and kilometres of rugged coastline which started forming around 40 million years ago.
 Explore its incredible landscapes through some of the island’s shorter walks or see it all on a 4WD tour.
 Look out for rare birds like the red shining parrot and see whales breaching offshore in the winter months.
 The culture can also be experienced through fun crafting lessons and dance classes.
 Find out more in this list of things to do in ‘Eua with kids!

 1. Explore the Island on a 4WD Tour

 See the natural and cultural highlights of ‘Eua in a way that’s practical for the whole family on a 4WD tour.
-Accommodations, such as The Hideaway and Taina’s Place, offer tours that involve short hikes to a range of must-see attractions.
-Climb to stunning viewpoints, stop for a swim and a snorkel at deserted beaches, see the astonishing 800-year-old ‘Ovava Tree, check out the amazing sinkholes of the Smoking Cave, visit the southern Rock Gardens, Li’angahuo ‘a Maui natural archway and watch the locals weave mats and make traditional tapa cloth.
+Most accommodations offer island tours that involve short walks to a range of must-see attractions.
+Climb to stunning viewpoints, stop for a swim and a snorkel at deserted beaches, see two astonishing 800-year-old ‘Ovava Trees, check out the amazing sinkholes of the Smoking Cave, visit the southern Rock Gardens, Li’angahuo ‘a Maui natural archway and much much more!
+Make your bucket list of sights from the 10 Amazing Natural Attractions on ‘Eua.

 2. Watch Whales from a Boat or Shore

 ‘Eua is one of the best islands in Tonga to see whales from land.
 Between July and October, humpback whales migrate to Tonga’s waters to mate and calve.
 While whale swimming is available from ‘Eua, this is only recommended to families with strong swimmers.
-Nevertheless, families can still enjoy the excitement of whale watching on tours with Taina’s Place, Kiko’s Whale Swim and more, as well as from shore, particularly from the decks of The Hideaway and Blue Water Retreat.
-Learn more about whales in Tonga in The Guide to Whale Swimming in Tonga.
+Nevertheless, families can still enjoy the excitement of whale watching on tours listed in The Best Whale Tours in ‘Eua, simply by staying on the boat and enjoying the sight of whales breaching.

 3. Explore the Rock Pools and Beaches

 What kid doesn’t love going to the beach?!
-Unlike the soft sands found elsewhere in Tonga, ‘Eua’s beaches are scattered with coarse sand of millions of shells and coral for kids to admire.
-Many beaches also harbour clusters of rock pools, so put on your reef shoes and observe marine creatures, providing a safer option than snorkelling to the reefs (which is only recommended for strong swimmers) or having to hike to faraway beaches with larger rock pools.
+Unlike the soft sands found elsewhere in Tonga, ‘Eua’s beaches are a little coarser with millions of shells and coral for kids to admire.
+Many beaches also harbour clusters of rock pools, so put on your reef shoes and observe marine creatures, which provides a safer option than snorkelling to the reefs or having to hike to faraway beaches with larger rock pools.
 The most accessible stretch of coastline to explore is between ‘Ohonua and Tufuvai, while one of the best swimming beaches is Ha’aluma Beach on the south coast of the island – but be aware of outgoing tides.
+There’s also a nice sandy swimming area at the northern end of ‘Ufilei Beach.

 4. Learn Tongan Crafts and Dance with Local Villagers